wrdsb/wordpress-theme/.github/ISSUE_TEMPLATE/update-public-theme.md

 - [ ] [Submit Change Management Request](https://itservicedesk.wrdsb.ca/ITServiceDesk.WebAccess/wd/object/create.rails?class_name=ChangeManagement.Change&lifecycle_name=NewProcess211)
 - [ ] add issue url to Description of CMR "Changes tracked in GitHub: URL"
 - [ ] record the number in a comment on this issue
+- [ ] provide screenshots of problem and resolution
+- [ ] provide rationale for update

 ### Deploy the changes